-• Make sure the gearshift is in P (Park).
+• Make sure the parking brake is set.

-3. Turn the key to 3 (ON) without turning the key to 4 (START).
+- Make sure the gearshift is in P (Park). - 3.
+Turn the key to 3 (ON) without turning the key to 4 (START).

 If there is difficulty in turning the key, firmly rotate the steering wheel left and right until the key turns freely.
 This condition may occur when: